 Topics covered in the book include:

-1. Homecoming – to help veterans reintegrate into families and communities and recognize that they and others have changed; to address ways to deal with partners, children and parents.
+- Homecoming – to help veterans reintegrate into families and communities and recognize that they and others have changed; to address ways to deal with partners, children, and parents.

-2. Stress – to help veterans recognize and begin to heal from emotional wounds including PTS(D), traumatic brain injury and other conditions; to emphasize cognitive changes and mental and physical health habits.
+- Stress – to help veterans recognize and begin to heal from emotional wounds, including PTS(D), traumatic brain injury, and other conditions; to emphasize cognitive changes and mental and physical health habits.

-4. Depression – to help veterans recognize signs of depression so that they can begin to heal and avoid digging deeper into despair; to incorporate hope and resilience.
+- Depression – to help veterans recognize signs of depression to begin healing and avoid digging deeper into despair; to incorporate hope and resilience.
 Sabotaging suicide is emphasized here and throughout the book.

-5. Guilt – to help veterans decrease effects of guilt regarding death, destruction, and atrocities they were involved in or witnessed; to incorporate making amends and righting wrongs when possible..
+- Guilt – to help veterans decrease the effects of guilt regarding death, destruction, and atrocities they were involved in or witnessed; to incorporate making amends and righting wrongs when possible.

-9. Relationships - to help veterans survive issues at home including infidelity and break-ups.
+- Relationships - to help veterans survive issues at home, including infidelity and breakups.

-10. Rebounding – to help veterans deal with physical injuries and begin the process of physical healing.
-Options including vocational rehabilitation are included.
+- Rebounding – to help veterans deal with physical injuries and begin the process of physical healing.
+Options include vocational rehabilitation.